thekalipo/DeParcevauxPouliquen/INTRODUCTION/Scope.md

 World Phenomena:
 - Farmers seed their crops
 - Farmers fertilize their crops
+- Farmers measure the amount of fertilizer used for a specific croping
 - Farmers harvest their crops
 - Farmers measure their production
 - Water consumption figures are updated (every ... ? by farmers or another state system ?)
 - Soil moisture figures are updated
 - Vegetation index figures are updated